datamade/lascaux/README.md

 $ make -j8 # Set the number here to the number of processing cores you have
 $ make install
 ```

+### Mac install

+#### Make a virtual environment

+    $ mkvirtualenv printmatic

+#### Install the required libraries

+    $ pip install -r requirements

+#### Install OpenCV

+This is a hassle.
+Maybe use brew?

+I already had OpenCV installed, and had to copy `cv2.so` to my virtualenv's
+`site-packages`.
+This probably can be dealt with better by some `PATH`
+manuvering.

+#### Install Cairo

+Getting Cairo set up has been a major pain.
+The most common problems are caused
+by it simply not being found.
+Try:

+    export PKG_CONFIG_PATH=/usr/X11/lib/pkgconfig

+(or just add it right to your `PATH`)

+#### Install py2cairo

+It seems like you have to do this by hand now:

+    curl http://cairographics.org/releases/py2cairo-1.10.0.tar.bz2 > py2cairo.tar.bz2
+    tar -xvf py2cairo.tar.bz2
+    ./waf configure --prefix=FULL_PATH_TO_VIRTUALENV
+    ./waf build
+    ./waf install

+### Running the app

+    $ python app.py